goodhood-eu/styleguide/stylus.md

 **[⬆ back to top](#table-of-contents)**

 ## Vendor Prefixes
-Use nib instead of writing your own
+Use autoprefixer instead of writing your own

 ```stylus
 // bad